 Meet Our Team

 Rose-Stella is the owner of Ms. Rose's TheraPlace.
 She's an intuitive pediatric Occupational Therapist and engaging public speaker who holds a Master’s degree in Occupational Therapy from Samuel Merritt University in Oakland, California.
-Since 2008, she has provided early intervention treatment for infants through the local ALTA Regional Center, and currently works with children in general and special education classes.
-She is certified in behavior management strategies for children with Autism Spectrum Disorder by the Placer county SELPA, and is certified by the Sensory Processing Therapy and Research (STAR) Institute, a world leader in research and treatment for sensory processing disorder.
+Since 2008, she has provided early intervention treatment for infants through the local ALTA Regional Center, children in general and special education classes, in addition to treating children at her outpatient clinic in Rancho Cordova.
+Ms. Rose is certified in the Dr. Porges Safe & Sound Protocol (SSP) which helps children achieve a grounded state of emotional and physiological well-being.
+She is also certified by the Sensory Processing Therapy and Research (STAR) Institute, a world leader in research and treatment for sensory processing disorder, in addition to behavior management strategies for children with Autism Spectrum Disorder by the Placer County SELPA.

-Rose enjoys sharing her knowledge, especially as it relates to the most important time in life, childhood.
+Ms. Rose enjoys sharing her knowledge, especially as it relates to the most important time in life, childhood.
 She has a passion for raising awareness about invisible disabilities.
 Her interactive workshops offer different perspectives for identifying and working with children with a range of abilities.
 Using an engaging public speaking style, Rose is effective at communicating complex ideas and making them relatable to any audience demographic, from children to healthcare specialists.
-Rose has presented as Keynote for the Redwood Chapter and conference presenter for the California Association for the Education of Young Children, and guest lectures at Sacramento State University and Sierra College.
-She has presented workshops to the Young Professionals Conservatory at the Sacramento Theatre Company, in addition to workshops for educators and parents about Sensory Processing Integration, learning readiness, and Autism.
+Rose was the Keynote for the Redwood Chapter and conference presenter for the California Association for the Education of Young Children in 2018, and guest lectured at Sacramento State University and Sierra College.
+She has presented workshops to the Young Professionals Conservatory at the Sacramento Theatre Company, in addition to workshops for educators and parents about Sensory Processing Integration, learning readiness, and teaching under-served families how to access therapy services.

-Rose serves as a consultant to the Sacramento Children’s Museum and is a founder of its free Autism pre-school program called ExplorAbility.
-She is a member of the Occupational Therapy Honor Society Phi Theta Epsilon, American Occupational Therapy Association, and California Occupational Therapy Association.
+Ms. Rose serves as a consultant to the Sacramento Children’s Museum and is a co-founder of its free Autism preschool program called ExplorAbility.
+She is a member of the World Federation of Occupational Therapists, American Occupational Therapy Association, California Occupational Therapy Association, and Occupational Therapy Honor Society Phi Theta Epsilon.

 “ In my free time outside of work, I love to travel and explore various places enjoying the company of my beloved friends and family.
 I love people and I'm very social and outgoing in almost any environment.
 I also love dancing to my favorite music, listening to spiritual discourses, watching movies.”